-James eased up on the pressure against the scales, and nodded, slightly out of breath.
+James eased up on the pressure against the scales and nodded, slightly out of breath.
 He stepped off the scales, positioned himself behind the other boy, wrapped his arms around his middle, and pulled.
 Nothing.
-He pulled harder, pushing all of his might into lifting the other boy, his teeth beginning to clench at the effort.
+He pulled harder, throwing all of his might into lifting the other boy, his teeth beginning to clench at the effort.
 Casper didn’t budge.

 “… Are you really trying?”
 Casper asked.
 “Cuz if you are, then that’s just sad.”

 James didn’t answer.
 After a few more seconds, he gave up, his breathing heavy.

 “Okay,” he panted, leaning himself against the wall.
 “So, ultra cool windy powers.
 But I’m lighter and weaker than my own kid sister.
 Hiding this is gonna be a chore.”